Monday, May 15th, Tuesday May 16th, Mass Begins at 7pm

-Time: Confirmands/Sponsors arrive 1.5 hours before Mass begins - this will be our rehearsal time, do not be late.
+Confirmands/Sponsors arrive at 5:30pm 1.5 hours before Mass begins - this will be our rehearsal time, do not be late.

-Bishop DiLorenzo will offer Confirmation at St. Bridget on these two dates and the Diocese is limiting the number of candidates at each Mass (hence the signup).
+Monsignor Mark Lane (in Proxy for the Bishop) will offer Confirmation at Saint Bridget on these two dates and the Diocese is limiting the number of candidates at each Mass (hence the signup).
 If you can not attend either of these dates you must write Monsignor Carr a letter requesting an alternate date.

 Only Confirmation Candidates and Sponsors will have reserved Seating.

 There is no reserved seating for families - feel free to come early to grab seats!

 FYI: About nine people fit in a row of pews and the Church Holds approximately 500 people.

 - There is a maximum of 50 Confirmands allowed at each Mass

 - If the date you prefer fills up you will have to ask someone to give up their spot for you.

 At which Mass are you being confirmed?